Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by the U.S. Army Research Office through the Institute for Soldier Nanotechnologies at MIT under Award Nos.~W911NF-18-2-0048 and~W911NF-13-D-0001, and by the Simons Foundation collaboration on Extreme Wave Phenomena.
-RP is also supported in part by IBM Research via the MIT-IBM Watson AI Laboratory.
+R.P. is also supported in part by MIT-IBM Watson AI Laboratory (Challenge No. 2415).